zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

 ## 3. Configuring Host Machines ##

-All the network functions are connected using `demo-oai-net` bridge.
+All the network functions are connected using `demo-oai` bridge.

 There are two ways to create this bridge either manually or automatically using docker-compose.

 * The manual version will allow packet capturing while network functions are getting deployed.
-So the initial tested setup packets can be captured for debugging purposes or checking if network functions registered properly to nrf.
+So the initial tested setup packets can be captured for debugging purposes or checking if network functions registered properly to NRF.
 * The second option of automatic deployment is good when initial packet capture is not important.

+**NOTE** This tutorial needs that the bridge is created manually to analyse NRF packet exchange.
 ### 3.1 Creating bridge manually

 - The bottom section of [docker-compose file](../docker-compose/docker-compose.yaml) SHALL look like this: